GEMScienceTools/RUBIC-AI/demos/specific_coordinates/README.md

 		- **4.2.4.** Click the ***Next Building*** button again to proceed to the next image, and repeat this process until all images have been reviewed.
 		- **4.2.5.** Save either all results or a partial set by clicking the ***Save data*** button.
 When the GUI is launched again, previously saved results will be reloaded, allowing the classification process to resume from where it left off.
 		> ⚠️ **Important:** *If you do not save your data before closing the GUI, your work will be lost.*

-	- 4.3.
-The results will be saved using the name specified in the ***Output name*** field (default: **"polygon_building"**) as a `.csv` file.
-This file will contain all the building features, along with metadata such as city, country, coordinates, and the path to the corresponding building image.
-		> ⚠️ **Important:** *Since this is the first version, it is strongly recommended to verify the results from the AI-powered mode.*

 5. **Main interface features**